 DELA TAYLOR MURPHY

-Dela Taylor Murphy (pronounced DELL-uh TAE-ler MER-fee) is a dancer, contra dance caller, and organizer who lives in Portland, Maine.
+Dela Taylor Murphy (pronounced DELL-uh TAE-ler MER-fee) (she, her, hers) is a dancer, contra dance caller, and organizer who lives in Portland, Maine.
 She's co-founder of Portland Intown Contra Dance, and does a whole mess of other things in her life that fall into the category of "helping things go good."
-Some of that good stuff is whole life coaching, leadership development, place-making, and cultivating the arts.
+Some of that good stuff is leadership development, placemaking, and cultivating the arts.

 Reach her at email@example.com

-Kristen Planeaux (pronounced KRISS-tin pluh-NOH) sings, dances, calls, plays, and organizes in Cincinnati, Ohio.
+Kristen Planeaux (pronounced KRISS-tin pluh-NOH) (she, her, hers) sings, dances, calls, plays, and organizes in Cincinnati, Ohio.
 She's a member of The Ripples, Mulberry Street, and several other loosely affiliated bands.
 Much of her time is devoted to teaching music to children, but she enjoys dabbling in the folk arts so much that she'd really like to become a full-time dabbler.
 Her dream a safe and joyful contra dance space for all, and to this end she has collaborated with fellow organizers in her local community and elsewhere to improve the dance experience across the country.

 Reach her at firstname.lastname@example.org

-Gabrielle Lanza (pronounced gab-ree-EL LAHN-zuh) is a maker feeler thinker.
+Gabrielle Lanza (pronounced gab-ree-EL LAHN-zuh) (she, her, hers) is a maker feeler thinker.
 Some of her core values are: gratitude, art, let’s look at what is, and efficiency.
 This Cincinnati native travels through the midwest and beyond to sing and drum with her beloved contra dance band, The Ripples.
 She has a bachelor’s degree in visual art but is equally proud of knowing how to milk cows and how to gracefully dance with chronic illness.

 Gabrielle is makes commissioned illustrations and designs and practices Thai Yoga Therapy.
 Gabrielle made those sea plant drawings and other artwork for Form the Ocean; you can check out her other stuff at Art of Gala.

 Reach her at email@example.com